balena-io/balena-cli/INSTALL-ADVANCED.md

 > If you would like to use WSL, follow the [installations instructions for
 > Linux](./INSTALL-LINUX.md) rather than Windows, as WSL consists of a Linux environment.

-If you had previously installed the CLI using a standalone zip package, it may be a good idea to check your system's `PATH` environment variable for duplicate entries, as the terminal will use the entry that comes first.
-Check the [Standalone Zip Package](#standalone-zip-package) instructions for how to modify the PATH variable.
+If you had previously installed the CLI using a standalone tar package, it may be a good idea to check your system's `PATH` environment variable for duplicate entries, as the terminal will use the entry that comes first.
+Check the [Standalone tar.gz Package](#standalone-targz-package) instructions for how to modify the PATH variable.

 By default, the CLI is installed to the following folders: